lidianchia/Brainlink/CONTRIBUTING.md

 Feel free to directly submit a filing Pull Request.

+Anyone else reading this who wishes to contribute does not need to worry, I'm happy to explain and answer any questions via email if you want.

 Thanks so much for helping us improve, and we look forward to your valuable contribution!

 ## Development Stacks